Hey there seamstresses!

 Once you have your pattern you’ll need to decide – are you going to make the shorter version (perfect for a summer dress) or the longer version (gorgeous for a wedding dress outfit or work dress ).

 Then the fun part, you’ll need to choose some fabric.
 The thing we love most about the A-line dress is that it is suitable for a number of light weight and medium weight fabrics such as; wovens, chambray, crepes, silk, viscose and cottons.
 So really, the choices are endless – hooray for hours in the fabric store making decisions.
 If you need some inspiration check out our fabric suggestions for this amazing dress here.
 If you need to check the fabric requirements see our chart below.

 Along with your fabric the sewing notions you will are need are: thread, either a 56cm/22in or a 60cm/23in invisible/concealed zipper, an invisible zipper foot, and a hand needle for finishing.

-An invisible zip.. the “teeth” of the zipper are on the “wrong” side.
+What do we mean by invisible or concealed zipper?
+The “teeth” of the zipper are on the “wrong” side.